 Well-crafted copy will definitely distinguish your business from the crowd.
 Copy Hackers and Copyblogger provide free resources to subscribers of their mailing list; these tools demonstrate how to create a unique selling proposition, write effective web copy and convert website visitors to customers.
 You can also find other helpful information on their blogs.

 Word of mouth is the best form of advertisement.
 You can also spread the word about your new business through:

-- Vista Print and Club Flyers are companies that will allow you to print 250 business cards free of charge, and you can use one of their free online templates to design the layout.
+- Vista Print and Club Flyers are companies that will allow you to print 250 business cards at a low cost, and you can use one of their free online templates to design the layout.
 You can also create flyers to place in local businesses and churches.

 - Demonstrations or free workshops to individuals or groups in your local community to market your products and services.

 - Networking events at your local Chamber of Commerce

 Relationship marketing is also extremely beneficial when starting a business and can quickly boost exposure at no cost to you.
 In order to incorporate this strategy, you must locate established vendors who can help you promote and sell your products and services.
 As an incentive to the seller, they will earn a commission on each item sold at their location.
 For example, if you are selling nail polish and convince a spa to carry and promote your products on a consignment basis, they will receive a specified percentage of every sale that they make.

 Conducting Transactions for Free